jonhoo/trawler/README.md

 Tale*](https://www.usenix.org/legacy/event/nsdi06/tech/full_papers/schroeder/schroeder.pdf) by
 having clients potentially issue more than one query per request.

-The benchmarker has two main components: load generators and issuers.
-Load generators generate requests according to actual lobste.rs traffic patterns as reported in [here](https://lobste.rs/s/cqnzl5/), records the request time, and puts the request description into a queue.
-Issuers take requests from the queue and issues that request to the backend.
-When the backend responds, the issuer logs how long the request took to process, *and* how long the request took from when it was generated until it was satisfied (this is called the *sojourn time*).
+The benchmarker main component is the "load generator".
+It generates requests according to actual lobste.rs traffic patterns as reported in [here](https://lobste.rs/s/cqnzl5/), records the request time, and sends the request description to an implementor of `Service<TrawlerRequest>`.
+When the resulting future resolves, the generator logs how long the request took to process, *and* how long the request took from when it was generated until it was satisfied (this is called the *sojourn time*).

 Trawler is written so that it can *either* be run against an instance of the [lobsters Rails app](https://github.com/lobsters/lobsters) *or* directly against a backend by issuing queries.
-The former is done using the provided binary, whereas the latter is done by linking against this crate as a library an implementing the [`LobstersClient`] trait.
+The former is done using the provided binary, whereas the latter is done by linking against this crate as a library an implementing the `Service` trait.
 The latter allows benchmarking a data storage backend without also incurring the overhead of the Rails frontend.
 Note that if you want to benchmark against the Rails application, you must apply the patches in `lobsters.diff` first.